ome/omero-cli-transfer/README.md

 `omero-cli-transfer` requires at least Python 3.8.
 This is due to `ome-types` requiring that as well;
 this package relies heavily on it, and it is not feasible without it.

-Of course, this CAN be an issue, especially given `omero-py` _officially_ only supports Python 3.6.
-However, it is possible to run `omero-py` in Python 3.8 or newer as well.
-Our recommended way to do so it using `conda`.
 With conda installed, you can do
 ```
 conda create -n myenv -c conda-forge python=3.8 zeroc-ice=3.6.5